XRePIT: A deep learning-computational fluid dynamics hybrid framework implemented in OpenFOAM for fast, robust, and scalable unsteady simulations: Methods

 \subsubsection{Residual-guided switching logic}

 Once the model is trained and the auto-regressive prediction phase begins, its validity is continuously monitored using a switching criterion based on the physical residuals of the governing equations, a technique that has proven effective as an error indicator in computational physics~\cite{hajibeygi2011residueAsErrorMetric, residueAsAccuracy}.
-At each ML-predicted step, we compute a mass conservation residual, $R_{\text{mass}} = \frac{\sum(\nabla \cdot \mathbf{U})^2}{N}$, where N is the number of grid points.
-This is normalized to get a relative residual,
+At each ML-predicted step, we compute a mass conservation residual (Eq. ~\eqref{eq:R_mass}).
+As mentioned in Section ~\ref{subsec:vanilla_repit}, this is normalized to obtain a relative residual as in Eq. ~\eqref{eq:relative_residual_limit}.

-where $R_{\text{mass}}^{ML}$ is the residual from the current ML prediction and $R_{\text{mass}}^{t_0}$ is a reference value from the start of the hybrid loop.
-If $R_{\text{rel}}$ exceeds a pre-defined threshold (e.g., 5.0), the ML rollout is halted and a correction is triggered.